 We need to inform the master about its workers.
-To add this information, we append the worker database names and server ports to the pg_worker_list.conf file in the data directory.
+To add this information, we call a UDF which adds the node information to the pg\dist\node catalog table, which the master uses to get the list of worker nodes.
 For our example, we assume that there are two workers (named worker-101, worker-102).
-Add the workers' DNS names and server ports to the list.
+Add the workers' DNS names (or IP addresses) and server ports to the table.